Services in Rokua National Park

 Services Offered by Enterprises and Other Organisations in Rokua National Park

 - Following enterprises and other organisations offer services in the national park.

 - They have a cooperation agreement with Metsähallitus and they follow the principles of sustainable nature tourism when operating in the national park.

 Meals, Where to Buy and Prepare

 - There are cafées and restaurants at the hotels.

 - The nearest shops are in Utajärvi and Vaala.

 - Pitkäjärvi: campfire hut

 - Rokuanjärvi: campfire hut

-- Pookin paussi: hut for a day trips
+- Pookin paussi: day-use hut

 - Please note that lighting campfires is forbidden also at campfire places, if the forest fire warning is in effect!

 - This prohibition applies also to fireplaces with roof and flue!